HaotianYu123/HaotianYu123.github.io/pages/about.md

 •	Used NLP to get keywords from cases.
-Classified the cases and identified whether the case is misdemeanors or felony.
+Classified the cases and identified whether the case is a misdemeanor or felony.

 •	Applying features engineering and selection for the court records and arrest data.
 Analyzing by using PCA and T-Pot.